RENANZG/My-Anonymity/README.md

 ### Tails

-This script that can download and install the latest version of Tails OS.
+*script that can download and install the latest version of Tails OS.

 ### Whonix